-This is because of edit DOS command require 16-bit QBASIC.EXE and it will not work on 64Bit Windows 8 or 8.1.
-So how to edit host file here?
-We can use Notepad or any simple text editing software for this purpose.
+This is because of edit DOS command requires 16-bit QBASIC.EXE which will not work on 64 Bit version of Windows 8.1 and Windows 10.
+So how to edit the hosts file here? we can use the built-in Notepad program for this purpose.

 Make sure you have administrative access/privilege on the computer before attempting to modify it.

 Important Note: Some of the Antivirus software including Microsoft Security Essential (Windows Defender) will not allow modifying hosts file as a security precaution.
 This is to prevent hosts file modification by any virus, spyware or malware.
 If you face this issue, you need to disable the Antivirus software temporarily or exclude the hosts file from the protection.